MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/information.md

 ## Enumerating the Path

 Two embedded classes of `SKPath` allow you to enumerate the contents of path.
-These classes are [`SKPath.Iterator`](https://developer.xamarin.com/api/type/SkiaSharp.SKPath+Iterator/) and [`SKPath.RawIterator`](https://developer.xamarin.com/api/type/SkiaSharp.SKPath+RawIterator/).
+These classes are [`SKPath.Iterator`](xref:SkiaSharp.SKPath.Iterator) and [`SKPath.RawIterator`](xref:SkiaSharp.SKPath.RawIterator).
 The two classes are very similar, but `SKPath.Iterator` can eliminate elements in the path with a zero length, or close to a zero length.
 The `RawIterator` is used in the example below.

-You can obtain an object of type `SKPath.RawIterator` by calling the [`CreateRawIterator`](https://developer.xamarin.com/api/member/SkiaSharp.SKPath.CreateRawIterator()/) method of `SKPath`.
-Enumerating through the path is accomplished by repeatedly calling the [`Next`](https://developer.xamarin.com/api/member/SkiaSharp.SKPath+RawIterator.Next/p/SkiaSharp.SKPoint[]/) method.
+You can obtain an object of type `SKPath.RawIterator` by calling the [`CreateRawIterator`](xref:SkiaSharp.SKPath.CreateRawIterator) method of `SKPath`.
+Enumerating through the path is accomplished by repeatedly calling the [`Next`](xref:SkiaSharp.SKPath.RawIterator.Next*) method.
 Pass to it an array of four `SKPoint` values:

 ```csharp
 SKPoint[] points = new SKPoint[4];